Frequently asked questions

 How can STIOLTO

 - Can decrease the use of rescue inhalers

 - Delivers a slow-moving mist to help you inhale the medicine

 - Starts to open airways in just 5 minutes* AND lasts a full 24 hours

 *STIOLTO is not for sudden COPD symptoms.
 Always carry a rescue inhaler.

 rescue and maintenance treatment?

-While rescue inhalers go to work right away, and you can feel their effect within minutes, maintenance treatment can control your COPD symptoms long term.
-Maintenance treatments, like STIOLTO RESPIMAT, are long-acting medicines you take once daily to manage your COPD symptoms.
+While rescue inhalers treat sudden symptoms, maintenance treatments, like STIOLTO RESPIMAT, are medicines you take daily to manage your COPD symptoms.